Minor Head Injury

 Overview

 A head injury is any trauma that leads to an injury of the scalp, skull or brain.
-Injuries can range from a minor bump on the head to serious brain injury.
+Injuries can range from a minor bump on the head to a serious brain injury.

 Your care

 This content is intended for informational purposes only and is not intended to be used or relied upon for any diagnostic or treatment purposes.
-It does not replace the need for consultation with a health-care professional.
-Please speak with your health-care professional for questions about your health.
+It does not replace the need for consultation with a health-care provider.
+If you have questions about your health, talk to your health-care provider.

 Symptoms